 2/1/15 8:30 AM

-- Callie Crossley, TV and radio host, WGBH
+- Callie Crossley, host, Under The Radar with Callie Crossley, WGBH Radio

-- Kim McLarin, cultural critic and assistant professor of Writing, Emerson College
+- Kim McLarin, cultural commentator and Assistant Professor of Writing, Emerson College

 News updates from WGBH